-Represents 98,000,000 ordinary shares held by Gracell Venture Holdings Limited, a company incorporated in the British Virgin Islands.
+(1) Represents 92,090,000 ordinary shares and 257,450 ordinary shares (in the form of ADSs) held by Gracell Venture Holdings Limited, a company incorporated in the British Virgin Islands, and 2,748,687 ordinary shares that William Wei Cao has the rights to acquire within 60 days.
 Gracell Venture Holdings Limited is wholly owned by Land Blossom Limited, a company incorporated in the British Virgin Islands.
 Land Blossom Limited, under The Cao Family Trust, or the Trust, established under the law of Republic of Singapore and managed by VISTRA Trust (Singapore) Pte.
 Limited, or the Trustee, is wholly owned and managed by the Trustee.
 Dr. William Wei Cao is the Settlor of the Trust and Dr. Cao and his family members are the Trust's beneficiaries.
 Under the terms of the Trust, Dr. Cao has the power to direct the Trustee with respect to the retention or disposal of, and the exercise of any voting and other rights attached to the shares held by Gracell Venture Holdings Limited in our company.
-The registered address of Gracell Venture Holdings Limited is Sertus Chambers, P.Ö.
-Box 905, Quastisky Building, Road Town, Tortola, British Virgin Islands
+The registered address of Gracell Venture Holdings Limited is Sertus Chambers, P.O.
+Box 905, Quastisky Building, Road Town, Tortola, British Virgin Islands.